jeypack/gulp-arcade-game-builder-tool/README.md

 # Arcade Pixi Game Scroller
-EG+ Arcade-Pixi Game Scroller Hornbach: 1.0.0\
+EG+ Arcade-Pixi Game Scroller Hornbach: 1.2.0\
 HTML5 arcade-style game based on 'PixiJS Creation Engine' a flexible and fast 2D WebGL renderer.

 ## Description
 The user interface is completely implemented with HTML5 elements.\
 The cutscenes and also the game instructions were implemented with videos.\
 Accordingly, there is less text to maintain.
-However, a video in the desired language must be created for the instructions and also for each cutscene.
+However, a video in the desired language must be created for the instructions and also for each cutscene.\
+In the course of development, not only the high score but also the cutscenes were removed and the latter replaced by static visual material.

+### Version 1.2.0
+Delivery status with static images, without cutscenes via video and without highscore.

+### Version 2.0.0
+TODO.

 ### Game `data`
 Game relevant data is located in the file `game.js` as properties of `window.EGP`.\